sjappig/mldn-capstone/report/capstone_report.md

 #### Baseline models

 Zero-hypothesis and logistic regression were implemented using scikit-learn.
-Logistic regression was wrapped with one vs. many -ensemble classifier to create classifiers able to do multilabel classification.
+Logistic regression was wrapped with one vs. many -ensemble classifier to create classifiers able to do multi-label classification.

 #### RNN